-You will have already been told to do your research on the courses and universities you want to study in, for some people the list can be big for others the list can be quite limited.
+You will have already been told to do your research on the courses and universities that appeal to you.
+For some people the list can be long and for others quite limited.

-Make sure that you save the course that you like using the heart button on the online UCAS course search, this will help you have all your liked searches in one stored area.
+Make sure that you save the course that you like using the heart button on the online UCAS course search.
+This will keep all your liked searches in one stored area.

 2. Start inputting your personal information now

-- Qualifications (ability to add any subjects that you are working towards or have completed already);
+- Qualifications (you can add any subjects that you are working towards or have completed already);

-- Personal statement (gives you a chance to tell the provider that you are applying to a bit about yourself);
+- Personal statement (a chance to say a bit about yourself);

-- Contact details (allows you to add your contact details e.g. mobile number and email and keep them up-to-date throughout the application process).
+- Contact details (you can add your contact details eg mobile number and email and keep them up-to-date throughout the application process).

-Remember, you must save these sections once you have completed it, otherwise the information that you have inputted will be lost and you will have to start again.
+Remember, you must save these sections once you have completed them, otherwise the information that you have inputted will be lost and you will have to start again.

 3. Student Finance (UK & EU applicants)

 This page might appear if you have answered certain questions from the above category.
 UCAS doesn’t organise your student finance, but if you need financial support at University (tuition fee loan, maintenance grant/ loan), you can give UCAS permission to share your information with the relevant student finance company.
-This helps speed up the process of applying and being awarded with your student finance.
+This helps speed up the process of applying and the awarding of your student finance.

 4. The Personal Statement

-The Personal statement is one of the important elements of your UCAS application, so to give you the best advice, we recommend that you read our dedicated page that will help you to nail the personal statement.
+The Personal statement is one of the most important elements of your UCAS application, so to get the best advice, read our dedicated page that will help you to nail the personal statement.

 5. Selecting five courses

 You’re only allowed to make five applications to five universities.
-Your five choices could be to the same universities for different courses, or to different institutions for the same course.
-Download our how to guide on selecting your course and university.
+Your five choices could be to the same university for different courses, or to different institutions for the same course.
+Download our 'how-to' guide on selecting university courses.

 - Make sure that it’s the right course for you!

-- Is the student life appealing to you?
+- Does the student life appeal to you?
 (Sports Clubs and Societies, town life, facilities).

 - Do you like the accommodation?

-- Does the University have a range opportunities for you e.g. studying abroad, working in industry?
+- Does the University have a range of opportunities for you eg studying abroad, working in industry?